Oblivichrash/binlab/README.md

 # binlab

-binlab (Binary Laboratory) is a project for learning binaries.
+binlab (Binary Laboratory) is a project for Binary Analysis.

 Binary usually referred to as executable file in computing, which encode machine code instructions and can be interpreted by a physical CPU directly.
 Binaries are system specific (such as Executable and Linkable Format (ELF) for Linux and Portable Executable (PE) for Windows), it is a mirror of the operating system in many ways.

-Feel free to make your contributions to this project.

 ## Building and Testing